chris-short/devopsish.com/content/post/134/index.md

 [Kubernetes Security Myths Debunked](https://www.tremolosecurity.com/kubernetes-security-myths-debunked/) — Some really good tips for making containers and Kubernetes security.

-[How SRE teams are organized, and how to get started](https://cloud.google.com/blog/products/devops-sre/how-sre-teams-are-organized-and-how-to-get-started) — It’s not a Deloitte or Accenture ratio of lines of code to the number of people.
-SRE is a process that when considered will help figure out what it’s going to take to get to the desired outcome.
+[How SRE teams are organized, and how to get started](https://cloud.google.com/blog/products/devops-sre/how-sre-teams-are-organized-and-how-to-get-started) — It's not a Deloitte or Accenture ratio of lines of code to the number of people.
+SRE is a process that when considered will help figure out what it's going to take to get to the desired outcome.
 Now, with that being said, calculus is hard.

 [CVE-less vulnerabilities](https://lwn.net/Articles/791855/) — "The sheer number of bugs being reported is overwhelming many (most?) free-software projects, which simply do not have enough eyeballs to fix, or even triage, many of the reports they receive.
 A discussion about that is currently playing out on the oss-security mailing list."

-[Pillaging The Jenkins Treasure Chest](https://dolosgroup.io/blog/2019/6/20/pillaging-the-jenkins-treasure-chest) — "Jenkins tends to be a treasure trove of information in certain organizations, and it’s all too easy for a developer or operations team to leave something behind 'just to get things done'."
+[Pillaging The Jenkins Treasure Chest](https://dolosgroup.io/blog/2019/6/20/pillaging-the-jenkins-treasure-chest) — "Jenkins tends to be a treasure trove of information in certain organizations, and it's all too easy for a developer or operations team to leave something behind 'just to get things done'."

 [What is DevOps](https://devopsish.com/what-is-devops/) — "DevOps is the professional practice of frequent, continued, and iterative improvements through measurable changes, the goal of which is to become a high-velocity organization thus improving business outcomes."